 Our passion and vision is to improve the quality of the lives of people by contributing to safeguarding the delivery of healthcare and human service supports.
 In so doing we hope to contribute to making our healthcare organisations and communities stronger.

 In early 2007 we were still a fledgling organisation with a small team base in various locations.
-We had a General Manager who was supported by another manager and a small team of assessors.
-At that time we were guided by our current Managing Director, David Hamer.
 Through this passion and vision we embarked on the next phase of our journey.
 We began building our disability program in Queensland and were appointed to accredit diagnostic imaging services nationally.
 We opened our first office and recruited more staff to deliver an enhanced service, expanded our range of services as well as built the quality of our range of assessment services.
 We are now providing assessment for health and human service organisations in all states and territories of Australia.

 From the start we pursued the philosophy that positive relationships are essential if we are to have credibility and gain acceptance when making judgments about services.
 We deeply understand that there has to be considerable respect for a service or practice to accept feedback.
 Services and practices need to feel that they are working with a true professional who is committed to helping improve and safeguard the service or practice.